Majid-Mollaeefar/auto-sec-gpt/README.md

 ## Features
 - **Works with various LLMs**: Leverage OpenAI and other large language models to analyze automotive threat scenarios.
+- **Works with LM Studio**: The newly added functionality to use local models by using LM Studio.
 - **Automotive-specific threat identification**: Recognize and assess security threats unique to automotive systems.
 - **Generate detailed threat scenarios**: Automatically generate scenarios and descriptions to enhance risk understanding.
+- **Identify security controls**: List relevant security controls for mitigating identified threats based on NIST SP 800-53.
 - **Visualize attack graphs**: Understand the root causes of threats through detailed attack graphs.
 - **Conduct risk assessments**: Perform likelihood and impact assessments to prioritize threats and propose mitigation strategies.
 - **TARA support**: Supports Threat Analysis and Risk Assessment (TARA) as defined by ISO/SAE 21434 for the automotive industry.